MackoHacko/Pretrained-Language-Model/TinyBERT/README.md

+***This fork includes some minor changes enabling the teacher model to load from a pretrained SentenceBert found at https://github.com/UKPLab/sentence-transformers***

 TinyBERT
 ========
 TinyBERT is 7.5x smaller and 9.4x faster on inference than BERT-base and achieves competitive performances in the tasks of natural language understanding.
 It performs a novel transformer distillation at both the pre-training and task-specific learning stages.
 The overview of TinyBERT learning is illustrated as follows: